bees-hive/elegant-git/CONTRIBUTING.md

 - `[ "${#lines[@]}" -eq 0 ]` for an empty command output

 ## Test name template
-Use the following test name template - `'<command args>': <describe what will be tested>` like `'check -s': trailing spaces in the staged changes`.
+Use the following test name template - `'<command args>': <describe what will be tested>` like `'acquire-repository': raise an error if cloneable URL isn't set`.

-## Run
-Use one of the following commands to run the unit tests:
-- `bats src/test`
-- `./run-tests`
-- `docker run -t --rm -v $PWD:/eg extsoft/elegant-git-ci:1 ./run-tests`

-# CI
-CI execution is automated using Docker.
-If some changes are required to the CI docker image, please follow next:
-- update `Dockerfile` (including `version` and and `description`)
-- `docker build -t extsoft/elegant-git-ci:<version> .`
-- `docker push extsoft/elegant-git-ci:<version>`